se-edu/learningresources/contents/java/JavaReflections.md

 And that is it!
 Important parts of the code to note are the first two lines before the declaration.
 The first line tells Java that this annotation must not be discarded during compile time so it will be available during runtime.
-The retention poilcy is there because some annotation do not mean anything after compilation (such as `Override` and `SuppressWarnings`), so it does not make sense to keep the annotation after compiling.
+The retention policy is there because some annotation do not mean anything after compilation (such as `Override` and `SuppressWarnings`), so it does not make sense to keep the annotation after compiling.

 The second line just means that this annotation can be applied to methods only.